 Wesleyan Day School

-Your letter should answer the questions above, but you would most likely have come from Wales or Cornwall.
-Name your Welsh or Cornish town of origin (eg Cardiff or Penzance).
+Wesleyan Day School is a Methodist school and students would come from Wales or Cornwall and should be able to name a Welsh or Cornish town of origin eg. Cardiff or Penzance.
 Many families would have had backgrounds in coal or tin mining and other industries.

-This is charity education for very poor families.
-You might be an orphan through tragic circumstances.
-Describe these in your letter or story.
-Your father might have died or abandoned your family.
-Your writing should reflect the poverty faced by your family.
+This is a charity education for very poor families.
+Students might be an orphan through tragic circumstances and these should be explained in the letter.
+The writing should reflect the poverty and hardship faced by the family.

 Back to costume schools